niklas-heer/speed-comparison/README.md

 ### Special thanks
 #### Shravan-1908
-The `scbench` tools uses the great application `[bench](https://github.com/Shravan-1908/bench)` from [Shravan-1908](https://github.com/Shravan-1908) as a basis.
+The `scbench` tool uses the great application [bench](https://github.com/Shravan-1908/bench) from [Shravan-1908](https://github.com/Shravan-1908) as a basis.
 Thank you very much for creating this tool!

 #### Thomas
 This projects takes inspiration from [Thomas](https://www.thomaschristlieb.de) who did a similar comparison [on his blog](https://www.thomaschristlieb.de/performance-vergleich-zwischen-verschiedenen-programmiersprachen-und-systemen/).